open-archetypes/multi-javaee6-archetype/README.md

     mvn archetype:generate -Dfilter=multi-javaee6-archetype -U

-  Fill in the required properties and proceed
+  Fill in the required properties and proceed.

 To use in Eclipse :